Canadian Crafts Federation: History

-Since in 1900 there has been a national craft organization in Canada.
+Since 1900 there has been a national craft organization in Canada.
 The foundation of the Canadian Guild of Crafts in that year heralded the beginning of nationwide cooperation in the crafts sector.
 In 1974 the Guild merged with other craft organizations and associations to create the Canadian Crafts Council (CCC).

 When federal government funding to the CCC was discontinued in 1966 the office in Ottawa was closed.
 A small band of five volunteers formed a transition board and kept the legal entity alive.
 In May, 1998, at a meeting of stakeholders in Montreal the future of a national organization was discussed.
 It was agreed the CCC should be transformed into a national network for crafts under the name Canadian Crafts Federation / Fédération canadienne des métiers d'art (CCF/FCMA).
 An Interim Directorate was elected.
 They oversaw the transformation process and conducted the affairs of the new organization pending election of Federation board.
 The Canadian Crafts Federation held its first general meeting in September 1999 at which time a slate of officers were elected.